-SpareBank 1 SMN has adopted a corporate governance policy, and will further develop this policy within the framework of applicable laws and in keeping with recommendations emanating from influential sources.
+SpareBank 1 SMN has established its own corporate governance policy, and will further develop this policy within the framework of applicable laws and recommendations emanating from leading environments.

-Through its corporate governance policy the Bank aims to assure sound management of its assets and give added assurance that its stated goals and strategies will be attained and realised.
-Good corporate governance at SpareBank 1 SMN encompasses the values, goals and overarching policies by which the Bank is governed and controlled with a view to securing the interests of EC holders, depositors and other stakeholder groups in the Bank.
-The Bank adheres to the "Norwegian Code of Practice for Corporate Governance" to the extent appropriate to savings banks with equity certificates.
+Through its corporate governance policy, the bank aims to ensure sound management of its assets and give added assurance that its stated goals and strategies will be attained and realised.
+Good corporate governance at SpareBank 1 SMN encompasses the values, goals and overarching policies by which the bank is governed and controlled with a view to secure the interests of EC holders, depositors and other stakeholders in the bank.
+The bank adheres to the "Norwegian Code of Practice for Corporate Governance" to the extent appropriate to savings banks with equity certificates.

-The Bank gives special emphasis to:
+The bank gives special emphasis to:

-- a structure assuring targeted and independent management and control - systems assuring monitoring and accountability - effective risk management - full information and effective communication - non-discrimination of EC holders and a balanced relationship with other stakeholders - compliance with laws, rules and ethical standards
+- a structure assuring targeted and independent management and control - systems ensuring monitoring and accountability - effective risk management - full information and effective communication - non-discrimination of EC holders and a balanced relationship with other stakeholders - compliance with laws, rules and ethical standards

 Staff at SpareBank 1 SMN must be recognised for their high ethical standards.
-To this end they must display a conduct that is perceived to be confidence inspiring, honest and trustworthy and in compliance with the norms, rules and statutes by which the society is governed in contexts where the staff are identified with the Group.
-SpareBank 1 SMN's ethical rules deal inter alia with legal (in)capacity; relationships to customers, suppliers and competitors; securities trading; insider rules and relevant finances of the individual.
+This means that they must display a conduct that is perceived as confidence inspiring, honest and trustworthy and in compliance with the norms, rules and statutes by which the society is governed in contexts where the staff is identified with the Group.
+SpareBank 1 SMN's ethical rules encompasses impartiality, relationships with customers, suppliers and competitors; securities trading; insider rules and relevant finances of the individual.
 This body of rules applies to all employees and elected officers in governing bodies.